py5coding/py5book/content/osx_users.md

 The `%osx gui` magic will enable OSX Cocoa event loop integration.
 Use of this magic is not unique to py5; it is also used for other Python applications that open interactive windows.
-It instructs Jupyter's Python kernel to share the main thread with the Sketch window.
+It instructs Jupyter's Python kernel to share the main thread with the window.
 On OSX, all GUIs are required to run on the main thread.
 The Python kernel, however, also needs to use the main thread to execute cells.
 Therefore, the main thread must be shared.

 To see an example demonstrating the consequences of this sharing, try running the following Sketch on OSX: